efliks/demoscene-legacy/README.md

 This collection also contained effects written in C, but I have made a [separate repository](https://github.com/efliks/doseffects) for them.

-## Compiling the effects
+## Build

 To compile and run the graphical effects, there are many options.
 You can use a retro PC with DOS, a virtual machine running DOS, or a PC emulator such as DOSBox or PCem.

 For my development purposes, I use a VirtualBox VM with Win98.
-I also have a Pentium II PC for testing the "final product".
+I also have a Pentium II system for testing the "final product".

 Secondly, you need some assembler.
-Back in the days, I used compilers from Borland, legally or not.
+Back in the days, I used compilers from Borland.
 Luckily, they seem to have become abandonware.
 For example, here you can download
 [Borland Turbo Assembler 5.0](https://winworldpc.com/product/turbo-assembler/5x).